ks2211/go-suricata/README.md

 * Testing (In progress)

-* Tenant and Pcap Commands
+* Tenant commands in V3

+* DumpCounters in V3 has a large response, figure out how to handle that

+* V4 memcap commands-validate setmampcap

 * V5 Commands

+* PCAP command support

 * General cleanup (idomatic patterns, gofmt, lint, etc)

-* Fill this in
+* Look into codegen since a lot of repeated/duplicate code